PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 ## Centralization of AI might make takeover risks worse

-Some proposals (although not a PauseAI proposal), like "[MAGIC](https://arxiv.org/abs/2310.09217)", suggest that we should centralize AI development in a single organization.
+Some proposals, like "[MAGIC](https://arxiv.org/abs/2310.09217)", suggest that we should centralize AI development in a single organization.
 This makes AI development more controllable, but it also creates a single point of failure.
+But this is not a PauseAI proposal.

 ## National/local pauses might fail